adelowo/portfolio/_posts/2017-07-06-mocking-go.md

 So assuming, we are building a blog.
 We can create, delete and view posts.
 Obviously, we have to make use of some database to store this data.
 I would only go through the main concepts here, if anyone is interested in seeing what the entire code looks like, [Github is the place to be](https://github.com/adelowo/mockdemo).

 To properly define boundaries for our code and make it replaceable at will, we have to make use of an interface.
-With that in placem we can write as many as possible implementations of that (mongodb, mysql or boltdb and not forgetting a dummy implementation)...
-THis apples to any other stuff that has to deal with external services - mail service, external queue system..
+With that in place we can write as many as possible implementations of that (mongodb, mysql or boltdb and not forgetting a dummy implementation)...
+This applies to any other stuff that has to deal with external services - mail service, external queue system..

 {% highlight go %}